jamaltoutouh/jamaltoutouh.github.io/pages/pages-root-folder/index.md

   image_fullwidth: header_unsplash_12.jpg

 title:  "Welcome to NeCOL"
-subheadline:  " An Innovative Methodology for Building Better Deep Learning Tools for Real Word Applications"
+subheadline:  "An Innovative Methodology for Building Better Deep Learning Tools for Real Word Applications"
-teaser: "The full-width page format gives you all the space you need to show your content using the grid."
+teaser: "*Parrafo hablando* del proyecto y de los
+- NeCOL es un proyecto Marie-Curie
+- Objetivo principal CoEvolutivos para DL
+- involucrados: Jamal, ALFA y NEO.
+An Innovative
+"
+#*Feeling Responsive* is built on Foundation.
+And of course, we make use of the wonderful grid system and so can you.
+Find out more about [constructing  beautiful layouts][1] in the foundation documentation.

 widget1:
   title: "Jamal Toutouh"